Menu

 • Instant Swift compilation — swiftc compiles your program with a pre-warmed module cache and runs it in seconds, no Xcode or swift package init needed.

-• Full Swift syntax highlighting, autocompletion, and clear swiftc diagnostics — the same editor engine that powers VS Code.
+• Full Swift syntax highlighting, autocompletion, and clear swiftc diagnostics, powered by the same editor engine as VS Code.

-• Stdin input supported — readLine() and FileHandle.standardInput both read from the playground's input box, so Swift command-line programs and interview problems work end-to-end.
-No install — no Xcode, Mac, or Swift toolchain.
+• Stdin input is supported. readLine() and FileHandle.standardInput both read from the playground's input box, so Swift command-line programs and interview problems work end-to-end.
+No Xcode, Mac, or Swift toolchain on your end.

 • Swift 6.0 toolchain with Foundation — compile Swift programs, use structs, protocols, generics, and async/await without needing a Mac or Xcode.